 On the other hand, even when the DB calculates the wanted field strength values incorrectly, and indicates a ‘false-vacancy-detection’, the WSD might detect an ‘actual’ field strength level at or above the threshold which, taking into account the difference in respective receiving heights (WSD at 1.5 m vs. DTT at 10 m) and other possible positional and topological/structural effects, would indicate that a receivable DTT signal could be available nearby.

-To ensure that the WSD sensor is sufficiently reliable, a 99.99% reliability factor is built into the sensor in terms of a low sensitivity threshold.
+To ensure that the WSD sensor is sufficiently reliable, a 99.99% reliability factor should be built into the sensor in terms of a low sensitivity threshold.

 The 99.99% reliability factor ensures that even those channels providing nearby DTT receivers with a ‘weak’ field strength, around Emin (i.e. near the coverage ‘edge’), are marked as being ‘occupied’ with a very high probability.
 Because of the low value of the threshold, areas which are well within the DTT coverage area will be less prone to false WSD evaluations (‘false-occupancy-detection’ and ‘false-vacancy-detection’).
 That is, once again, the possibility of a WSD providing a ‘false-vacancy-detection’ or a ‘false-occupancy-detection’ evaluation would most likely occur where the DTT reception is near the coverage ‘edge’.